 \subsection{Subadjunction formula for g-pairs}

-In this section, we shall introduce and discussion the subadjunction formula for lc g-pairs.
-Since the canonical bundle formula for lc-trivial fibrations for gfqs requires that the general fibers are tangent to the foliation, the subadjunction formula for foliations is more subtle and we will omit it in this paper.
+In this section, we shall introduce and discuss the subadjunction formula for lc g-pairs.
+Since the canonical bundle formula for lc-trivial fibrations for gfqs requires that the general fibers are tangent to the foliation, the subadjunction formula for foliations is more subtle and we will leave it to a later part of the paper.

 \begin{defthm}[Subadjunction formula via log resolutions] Let $(X,B,\Mm)/U$ be a g-sub-pair and $V$ an lc center of $(X,B,\Mm)$ with normalization $\nu: W\rightarrow V$, such that $B\geq 0$ near the generic point of $V$.
 Then there exists a naturally defined g-sub-pair $(W,B_W,\Mm^W)/U$ defined in the following way.